ismnoiet/PHPCRUD/README.md

 ```
 Well, in this example
 * we have a table with the name of user
-* we have the id column(currently the first column is considered the primary key)
+* we have the id column(currently, in this module  the first column is considered the primary key)
 * we have also the name column